Digitalguyco/understanding_context_processors/README.md

 - There be nothing in the database so you can create a superuser by running `python3 manage.py createsuperuser` and follow the instructions to create a superuser then login to the admin panel `http\\:localhost:8000\admin\` and add some categories and posts.

 ## 💭 What is it and  How it works <a name = "working"></a>
 According to the django documentation, context_processors is a list of dotted Python paths to callables that are used to populate the context when a template is rendered with a request.
 These callables take a request object as their argument and return a dict of items to be merged into the context. in other words, it is a function that takes the request object as its only argument and returns a dictionary of items to be merged into the template context.

-Now why is it important?
+Now, why is it important?
 It is important because it allows you to add data to the context of every template rendered in a request.
 This is useful for adding data that is used in every template, such as the current user, site-wide settings, or anything else you might want to add to every page.

 So do you need to use it?
 No, you don't need to use it.
 But it is a very useful tool that can be used to add data to the context of every template rendered in a request.